 When it comes to industrial equipment, cranes are as strong as they come.
 A tower crane, for example, can lift up to 18 metric tons, or 39,690 pounds (about twice the weight of a school bus).
-However, occasional crane repair is necessary to maintain your crane’s powerful structure.
+However, occasional crane repair service is necessary to maintain your crane’s powerful structure.
 After all, a malfunctioning crane presents a huge safety concern to both construction workers and passersby.

 To decrease your risk of crane service problems, have a qualified crane inspector inspect your crane regularly.
 But problems could still arise in between inspections.
 Thus, you should keep an eye out for any of the following issues.

 1. Broken Chain Links

 Hours of lifting heavy loads can take their toll on your crane’s chain.
 Chain links can become broken.
 They can also become crushed, which is a more subtle problem that is much more difficult to spot.

 Broken or crushed chain links are a major safety issue because they can compromise your entire crane and hoist structure.
 As soon as you notice a crushed or broken chain link, call an overhead crane repair service company to repair or replace the chain.

 2. Worn Pads

 Each crane has various pads to absorb the force of the crane’s movement.
 But these pads can wear down over time.

 If during an inspection you notice that your crane is louder than normal or if your crane’s movements are not as smooth as they used to be, worn pads could be the problem.
 Get this problem addressed right away to prevent damage to your crane.

 3. Rusted Parts